 Additional Recourses for Speeding in a Prohibited Zone

 Safe Drivers Incentive Plan– Follow this link to view a chart provided by the North Carolina Department of Insurance.
 You can see the number of points assigned for certain traffic offense and the potential increase of insurance premiums.
 You can also learn about situations were points will not be added and an example of how points increase coverage.

 Speed Limits in School Zones | North Carolina General Statutes– Learn more about speed limits in school zones by visiting the North Carolina General Assembly website.
 You can read the full text of the statute and find out who has the authority to set speed limits in school zones.

 Speak to a Speeding Ticket Attorney Today

 Don’t admit guilt and pay your speeding ticket.
 Instead, let the Coolidge Law Firm fight it for you.
-We have decades of experience representing Wake County drivers, and we vow to provide you will quality legal representation.
+We have decades of experience representing Raleigh drivers, and we vow to provide you will quality legal representation.

 Schedule a time to speak with us more about your case.
 Call (919) 239-8448 or submit your information in the online contact form.
-The Coolidge Law Firm defends clients of traffic offenses in all areas of Wake County, NC, including Raleigh, Cary, Garner, Wake Forest, and Apex.
+The Coolidge Law Firm defends clients of traffic offenses in all areas of Raleigh, Cary, Garner, Wake Forest, and Apex.